mattlima/litcoffee.mode/README.md

 ================
 Syntax highlighting for litcoffee in Coda 2.

 This mode is based on https://github.com/caseywebdev/CoffeeScript.mode.
-It renders anything that's not indented as comments.
+It renders anything that's not indented as markdown.

 Installation